FranciscoFrias17/Store-Front-Backend/README.md

-# Storefront Backend Project
+# Storefront Backend

 ## Description

-This is my backend project for the Udacity Masterschool NanoDegree.
-It is a simple API for a store.
+This is a backend API for a store.
 The database is a Postgres database.
+After the postgres database is setup the user can store orders and products to their respective database user.

 ## Instructions